-Where do I look?
+Where Do I Look?
 Visual Hierarchy in Graphic Design

-Do you want to create designs that leave significant visual impact?
-Of course you do!
+Do you want to create designs that leave a significant visual impact?
+Of course, you do!
 Here are two words that may help you: visual hierarchy.
 By definition, visual hierarchy is the order in which a person perceives what he or she sees.
-The order is created when there is visual contrast between various objects.
+The order is created when there is a visual contrast between various objects.
 Elements that stand out in a design are the first in the hierarchy, while supporting elements are next in the order.

 But how do I create visual hierarchies?

-In order to create visual hierarchy in a design, it’s essential to come up with aneffective layout, for both print and screen.
+In order to create visual hierarchy in a design, it’s essential to come up with an effective layout for both print and screen.
 A graphic designer must make careful design decisions when laying out information on a canvas in order to not only simplify the transmission of information, but also to make the process of reading a message enjoyable and memorable.

-5 Tips to Create Visual Hierarchy:
+5 Tips in Creating Visual Hierarchy

 Understand the copy